highbyte/dotnet-6502/docs/systems/oric/overview.md

   Browser host routes these downloads through its configured CORS proxy.
 - PASE/Altai/Mageco and IJK/Stingy/Egoist printer-port joystick interfaces, each with two Atari-style joystick sockets.
 A host gamepad can drive either socket, and optional keyboard joystick controls use W/A/S/D plus Space.
+While keyboard joystick is enabled, those keys are consumed as joystick input and are not also delivered to the Oric keyboard.
 The interface and socket selections are available both in the Avalonia sidebar and the Oric configuration dialog.
 - Remote control supports keyboard and joystick injection, paced text entry, BASIC readiness and source queries, direct TAP loading, and insert/rewind/eject/status control for the virtual tape.
 - The 240 &times; 224 active display in text and 240 &times; 200 hires modes, including serial